 Development, including any ancillary works, will be sited and designed to have no significant adverse visual or landscape impact, including any cumulative impact, caused as a result of energy generation, transmission or distribution measures, and will not have an adverse impact on the amenity of neighbouring properties or any detrimental impact on the environment.

-Financial bonds will be used where appropriate to secure decommissioning.
+Financial bonds will be used where appropriate to secure decommissioning, and secured by a Section 75 Agreement.

 This policy supports the National Park Plan's strategic objectives for:

 Energy